 2. Any individual, organization, or company may enter a book in any appropriate category.

 3. Anthologies or collaboration are eligible if ALL authors are Massachusetts-based.

 4. Retellings of folktales, myths, or legends and updates of previous editions of books are not eligible.

 5. Self-published and e-original books are eligible.
-Please contact firstname.lastname@example.org to discuss e-book submission format.
+If possible, the judges would prefer to read print copies.
+Please contact email@example.com to discuss electronic submissions if need be.

-6. Books must have been copyrighted in their original format during the calendar year 2017.
+6. Books must have been copyrighted in their original format during the calendar year 2017 (for the 18th annual awards) or 2018 (for the 19th annual awards).

 7. An author may be recognized for more than one book per year.
 Books by authors who have previously won a MassBook award are eligible.

 8. All books become property of the MassBook Awards program.
-Please Note: Mass Center for the Book cannot be responsible for returning any submissions.
+Please Note: Mass Center for the Book cannot be responsible for returning any submissions deemed ineligible or submitted more than one time.

 9. Submission confirms the following: Massachusetts Center for the Book has permission to use the book cover, excerpts from the text, and publicity notices in any promotion of the Awards.

-10. Each category has its own three-member judging panel that draws from a variety of reading communities.
+10. Each category has its own judging panel which draws from a variety of reading communities.
 The Massachusetts Center for the Book and the MassBook judges resolve all questions about eligibility; the judges determine the award winners and honorees.
 The decisions of the panels are final.